Automatic airway segmentation from Computed Tomography using robust and efficient 3-D convolutional neural networks: Results

 \subsection{Evaluation on EXACT'09 data}

-We show in Fig.~\ref{figResultsEXACT} the evaluation on the EXACT'09 data of our U-Net-based method, the 15 methods from the challenge EXACT'09~\cite{LoExact2012}, the 6 post-challenge methods~\cite{EXACTwebsite} and the 4 recent methods~\cite{Charbonnier2017,Yun2019,Gil2019,Qin2021} evaluated on the EXACT'09 data.
+We show in Fig.~\ref{figResultsEXACT} the evaluation on the EXACT'09 data of our U-Net-based method, the 15 methods from the challenge EXACT'09~\cite{LoExact2012}, the 6 post-challenge methods~\cite{EXACTwebsite}, the 4 recent methods~\cite{Charbonnier2017,Yun2019,Gil2019,Qin2021} evaluated on the EXACT'09 data, and our experiment with the nnU-Net method~\cite{nnUnet2021} on these data.
 The reported results are the average TL and FPR measures obtained over the EXACT'09 test set.
-Our U-Net-based method shows an overall TL of $69.4\%$ and FPR of $2.78\%$.
-When compared to the EXACT'09 methods and the 6 post-challenge methods~\cite{EXACTwebsite}, our U-Net-based method achieves a TL much higher (at least $10\%$) than the scores from all methods except two, while the reported FPR is only slightly higher ($\approx1\%$) than the average score among these methods.
+Our U-Net-based method achieves an overall TL of $70.3\%$ and FPR of $2.74\%$.
+When compared to the EXACT'09 methods and the 6 post-challenge methods~\cite{EXACTwebsite}, our U-Net-based method has a TL much higher (at least $10\%$) than the scores from all methods except two, while the reported FPR is only slightly higher ($\approx1\%$) than the average score among these methods.
 This indicates that our U-Net-based method predicts more complete airway trees on average, and with limited false positive errors.
-The two methods with higher TL, ($73.3\%$) and ($79.9\%$), have also a much higher FPR, ($15.6\%$) and ($11.9\%$) respectively.
-Out of the 15 algorithms from EXACT'09, the kNN-VS method~\cite{Lo2010} (also compared to in the other two datasets) reported an overall TL of $54.0\%$ and FPR of $0.11\%$.
-When compared to the CNN-Leak method~\cite{Charbonnier2017}, which reported an overall TL of $65.4\%$ and FPR of $1.68\%$, our U-Net-based method has slightly higher completeness but also slightly more false positive errors.
-When compared to the U-Net-FRAD method~\cite{Qin2021}, which reported an overall TL of $72.7\%$ and FPR of $3.65\%$, our U-Net-based method has slightly lower completeness but also slightly less false positive errors.
-Our U-Net-based method together with the CNN-Leak~\cite{Charbonnier2017} and U-Net-FRAD~\cite{Qin2021} methods seem to have the best trade-off between the TL and FPR scores among all tested methods in Fig.~\ref{figResultsEXACT}.
+The two methods with higher TL also show a much higher FPR.
+When compared to the CNN-Leak method~\cite{Charbonnier2017} and the nnU-Net method~\cite{nnUnet2021}, our U-Net-based method has higher completeness but also more false positive errors.
+The nnU-Net method~\cite{nnUnet2021} achieved a similar performance to the CNN-Leak method~\cite{Charbonnier2017}, with slightly lower TL for a similar FPR score.
+When compared to the U-Net-FRAD method~\cite{Qin2021}, our U-Net-based method has slightly lower completeness but also less false positive errors.
+Our method together with the CNN-Leak~\cite{Charbonnier2017}, U-Net-FRAD~\cite{Qin2021} and nnU-Net~\cite{nnUnet2021} methods seem to have the best trade-off between the TL and FPR scores among all tested methods in Fig.~\ref{figResultsEXACT}.
 However, the authors from~\cite{Charbonnier2017} did not follow the independent evaluation for the EXACT'09 benchmark, but they re-implemented the evaluation algorithm using the reference standard from EXACT'09~\cite{LoExact2012}.
 Their evaluation on one of the 15 submissions to EXACT'09 resulted in a slightly higher tree length than the one originally reported in~\cite{LoExact2012}.
 Thus, the TL score reported for this method could be overestimated.
-When compared to the 2.5D CNN method~\cite{Yun2019}, which reported an overall TL of $60.1\%$ and FPR of $4.56\%$, and the PICASSO method~\cite{Gil2019}, which reported an overall TL of $55.4\%$ and FPR of $6.52\%$, our U-Net-based method shows better performance measures, with higher completeness and less false positive errors.
-Regarding computational efficiency, our U-Net-based method has an execution time during test inference of less than 1 minute per scan.
+Comparing our U-Net with the nnU-Net results, the former shows higher TL ($68.8(61.2-79.7)$ compared to $63.9(52.8-75.2)$, $p=0.01$) and higher FPR ($1.90(0.51-3.86)$ compared to $1.07(0.30-2.25)$, $p=0.04$), but they are not significantly different.
+This indicates that both our U-Net-based method and the nnU-Net have comparable accuracy.
+When compared to the 2.5D CNN method~\cite{Yun2019} and the PICASSO method~\cite{Gil2019}, our U-Net-based method shows better performance measures, with higher completeness and less false positive errors.